Waelr1985/Data-Engineering-Project-Big-Data/README.md

 ```

 #### Data Transformation Service
-Prepare train and test sets for building Machine Learning Model
+Splitting the dataset into train and test sets for building Machine Learning Model, and saving the splitted data in artifacts folder.

 ```bash
 # Build Docker image